ErichStyger/mcuoneclipse/Examples/MCUXpresso/tinyK22/tinyK22_WS2812B_Ring/readme.txt

                           ; <md>: mode (cc, cw, sh), lowercase mode letter is with accel contro l for start/stop, e.g. Cw
 - inner shaft motor 1 (2nd from left) on board 0x27 problem?
+- only checking for idle and lastError the boards which have received commands